-Students can expect to continue the study of literature with a focus on the study of all genres in American literature.
-In addition to selections from the American literature anthology, students will read literary works selected from among the following choices: Ethan Frome, The Crucible, Death of a Salesman, A Raisin in the Sun, Native Son, Old Man and the Sea, The Road, Into the Wild, The Glass Castle, and Friday Night Lights.
+Students can expect to refine their understanding of literature with a focus on the study of all genres in American literature.
+Students must be able to read independently, to interpret challenging literature, to take an active role in class discussion, and to do independent research.
+In addition to selections from the American literature anthology, students will read literary works selected from among the following choices: The Scarlet Letter, Ethan Frome, The Crucible, Death of a Salesman, The Glass Castle, A Raisin in the Sun, Native Son, Into the Wild, and The Road.
 Moreover, students will continue to develop skills in rhetorical analysis and argumentation through the study of literary nonfiction.
-Students will work toward improving their close reading skills.
-Students will work on mastering the multi-paragraph essay with emphasis placed on content and style.
+Students will write multi-page essays with emphasis placed on content and style.
 They will study vocabulary and grammar with an emphasis on usage.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.